hn-frontend-reegie/shopify-app-template-remix-hn/README.md

 dev = "npm exec remix vite:dev"
 ```

-#### Prisma needs to perform transactions, which requires your mongodb server to be run as a replica set

-See the [Prisma documentation](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/mongodb/connect-your-database-node-mongodb) for connecting to a MongoDB database.

 ### I want to use Polaris v13.0.0 or higher

 Currently, this template is set up to work on node v18.20 or higher.
 However, `@shopify/polaris` is limited to v12 because v13 can only run on node v20+.